 - Extra-low Sulphur (0.25%) Diesel was introduced in the eco-sensitive Taj Trapezium area from September 1996, in Delhi from October 1997, and across the country from 1st January 2000.

 - Diesel with 0.05% sulphur content was introduced in the metros in 2001.

 - Unleaded Motor Sprit (petrol or Gasoline) was made available all over the country since February 1, 2000.

-- Green fuels (petrol and diesel) conforming to Euro-III emission norms have already been introduced in 13 cities/states; the rest of the country is getting BS-II fuels.
+- Green fuels (petrol and diesel) conforming to BS-IV emission norms have already been introduced across the country since 1st April 2017.

 - The R&D Centre of IndianOil is engaged in the formulations of eco-friendly biodegradable lube formulations.